MessageBird is the recommended International SMS Gateway Provider

 An SMPP stands for a Short Message Peer to Peer Protocol.
 The SMPP gateway protocol is used within the telecommunication industry that exchanges SMS services between Short Messaging Entities (ESME) or Short Message Service Centers (SMSC).
 As a level-7 TCP/IP protocol is ensures speedy SMS message delivery.
 The SMPP can receive and send messages from mobiles including CDMA, UTMTS, GMA and UMTS phones.

 How Can An Australian Business Integrate An SMS API?

 Utilising an API is common practice by Australian businesses that have large-scale text message requirements.
 Developers connect to the SMS gateway through their preferred API from SMPP, Java, .NET, PHP or SOAP.
 Most providers will support SDKs through sample cost, documents and reusable libraries.
 Make sure the provider you choose has support levels that match your understanding of an SMS API as you may need a hands-on provider.

 When setting up your API, the Australian SMS provider will provide you with sample code.
 This will allow you to connect to a SOAP API regardless of SMS API language you prefer.
 A provider like MessageMedia has samples o Java, GitHub in C3, Bash & Python as well as PHP.
 Other languages such as C++, Ruby and Powershell can also be utilised.
 Just talk to their support team when you first join and talk to their specialist SMS API technical support software person.

 What Are The Benefits Of An SMS API Integration To A Text Message Platform?

 API integration is so popular because:

-- Delivery Reporting: Track your text messages exact time they are received to handsets providing you an full delivery audit-trail.
+Delivery Reporting: Track your text messages exact time they are received to handsets providing you a full delivery audit-trail.